jplotkin05/vikingxctf/README.md

 # vikingxctf

+## Notice to the reader
+If you decide to view the code, you will see that query parameters are listed as "REDACTED."
+If you would like infomation about the database design and architecture, please reach out to me for additional details.

 ## Purpose
 This was one of my very first projects that I developed independently back in 2021 (Looks very messy under the hood).
 I developed this site to allow athletes from my high school to track their cross country and track performances and progress.
 ## What does it do?